Top national security officials stress need for collaboration in cyberspace - NewsBreak

 "Cyberspace is the one domain that changes on a daily basis," he said.
 "And our adversaries pay attention to that.
 We need to pay attention to it.
 And as I think you're aware, when a vulnerability is identified, the quicker we are able to mitigate that vulnerability, the safer you are at home on your personal computer and the safer we are as a nation.
 But again, it is dynamic and it changes daily."

-Rob Joyce, who serves as the Director of Cybersecurity at NSA, told ABC News that the NSA was not always a collaborative environment.
+Rob Joyce, who serves as the senior adviser for cybersecurity strategy to the director of the National Security Agency, told ABC News that the NSA was not always a collaborative environment.

 "NSA throughout history works in the secret area.
 We work with secrets.
 That doesn't make us open and collaborative.
 But what we've found is, the things we know are not useful unless we do something with it.
 Collaboration is the act of taking the secrets we know and getting those out to operationalize them."